Château Haut-Brion: History

 Although grapes are thought to have been grown on the property since Roman times, the earliest document indicating cultivation of a parcel of land dates from 1423.
 The property was bought by Jean de Ségur in 1509, and in 1525 was owned by Admiral Philippe de Chabot.

-The estate Château Haut-Brion dates back to April 1525 when Jean de Pontac married Jeanne de Bellon, the daughter of the mayor of Libourne and seigneur of Hault-Brion, who brought the land in her dowry.
-In 1533 bought the title to the domain of Haut-Brion, while construction of the château was begun in 1549.
+The estate Château Haut-Brion dates back to April 1525, when Jean de Pontac married Jeanne de Bellon, the daughter of the mayor of Libourne and seigneur of Hault-Brion.Her dowry was a portion of the Haut-Brion land.
+In 1533, Pontac acquired the Manorial rights from Jean Duhalde, a Basque merchant.
+He expanded and renovated the estate, turning it into what it is today, the ancestor of the Bordeaux Grands Crus.

-1649, Lord Arnaud III de Pontac became owner of Haut-Brion, and the wine's growing popularity began in earnest.
-The first records of Haut-Brion wine found in the wine cellar ledger of the English King Charles II in 1660.
+In 1649, Lord Arnaud III de Pontac became owner of Haut-Brion, and the wine's growing popularity began in earnest.
+The first records of Haut-Brion wine were found in the wine cellar ledger of the English King Charles II in 1660.
 During the years 1660 and 1661, 169 bottles of the "wine of Hobriono" were served at the king's court.
 Charles Ludington states: "The re-establishment of a royal court and of court culture generally required an increase in luxury goods.
 This demand inspired Pontac to launch the prototype of top-growth claret in London.
 The wine was called Haut-Brion, after the name of the estate from which it came."